usegalaxy-eu/infrastructure-playbook/roles/galaxyprojectdotorg.nginx/README.md

 Requirements
 ------------

-This role installs nginx from APT on Debian systems, or EPEL on Enterprise Linux systems.
+This role installs nginx from APT on Debian systems, EPEL on Enterprise Linux systems, or pkgin on SmartOS.
 Other systems and installation methods are not supported.

 Role Variables
 --------------